 Should you have doubts whether or not to keep a diary, please take my advice and do it.
 Do not think big; think about the small pleasures of life.

-So, how does my diary look like?
+So, what does my diary look like?
 I write in my diary most days, often before the day draws to a close.
 I have a stash of washi tape that I use to support pages that I often use.
 These pages I use for recording my book list, new vocabulary that I pick up from reading, how much Iron, Vitamin D & Vitamin B12 I supplement I take (I am vegan for 12 years now), and here and there inspirational pen sketches for new compositions.
 I mark some pages (like my book list) with stickers as tabs.
 Sometimes I let my daughter or husband write a line, like a Twitter tweet, when they have a witty remark or a smart one-liner.
-All in all, a colourful and engaging diary.
-Make it a handy dandy notebook.
-Make it your best friend.
+All in all, a colourful and engaging diary, a handy dandy notebook.
+My best friend.

 Diary keeping is not working on a book.
 It is nothing big.
 It is one of the small pleasures of life.

 Paula holds an MA degree in Philosophy and she is the owner of mindfuldrawing.com.
 Her pen and pencils are always fighting for her attention nevertheless they are best friends; Paula likes her art to be brainy and her essays to be artistic.

 Paula’s art shop at Etsy